tadams42/sokoenginepy/docs/tutorial.rst

 Game board
 ^^^^^^^^^^

-For each implemented board tessellation, there is a game board class.
-Variants are enumarated by :class:`.Variant` and board classes are :class:`.SokobanBoard`, :class:`.TriobanBoard`, :class:`.OctobanBoard` and :class:`.HexobanBoard`.
+For each implemented game variant, there is a game board class.
+Game variants differ by board tessellation, and supported tessellations are enumerated in :class:`.Tessellation`.
+We provide following board classes: :class:`.SokobanBoard`, :class:`.TriobanBoard`, :class:`.OctobanBoard` and :class:`.HexobanBoard`.
 All implemented boards support having multiple pushers (``Multiban`` game variant).